rwhit21/global-food-prices/README.md

 # global-food-prices
 Analysis of Global Food Price Dataset: One Country Sample

-My Kaggle Notebook for this project: https://www.kaggle.com/rwhitcomb/how-much-have-food-prices-changed-worldwide/notebook?scriptVersionId=79972713
+My Kaggle Notebook for this project is located here: https://www.kaggle.com/rwhitcomb/how-much-have-food-prices-changed-worldwide/notebook?scriptVersionId=79972713

-Code based on the notebook from: https://www.kaggle.com/lasaljaywardena/global-food-prices-starter/notebook
+My code is an expanded version of this notebook: https://www.kaggle.com/lasaljaywardena/global-food-prices-starter/notebook

 Original dataset is located here: